 Author: Peruri Mohana Satya

-This Blog provides information about what is a data catalog, how is it helpful to organizations, what is snowboard, how to integrate Snowboard with snowflake and
+This Blog provides information about what is a data catalog, how it is helpful to organizations, what is Snowboard, how to integrate Snowboard with snowflake and

 What are its features?

-What is a Data Catalog and How is it useful ?
+What is a Data Catalog and How is it useful?

 Data Catalog is a Metadata Management tool that maintains a neatly organized inventory of data assets across the organization in one place.

-It is helpful for the organizations that are striving to be data-driven.
-Due to the generation of large volumes of data, it became difficult for the organizations to maintain all the data assets and keep track of how data flow happens between different assets in an organization.
+It is helpful for organizations that are striving to be data-driven.
+Due to the generation of large volumes of data, it became difficult for organizations to maintain all the data assets and keep track of how data flow happens between different assets in an organization.